Update your Marketing Preferences.

 The Berkeley Group plc is part of The Berkeley Group of companies.
 The Group operates through the following 'Brands': Berkeley, St Edward, St George, St James, St Joseph and St William.

 Each Brand is made up of separate companies that deal with different developments and related services which may vary from time to time as our land portfolio and properties grow and change.
-A full list of Berkeley Group companies can be found here.

 For ease, when you express interest in a specific development, the company (within the relevant Brand) which markets the development will be responsible for the use of your personal information.

 We take the privacy of your personal information very seriously and know that you will wish to understand how we will use your personal information.

 Personal information that you provide voluntarily:

 There are generally no adverse effects for you if you choose not to provide your personal information.
 You will still be able to use our website to view properties, download brochures or request copies of them in person when you are in one of our marketing suites.
 However, without some of this information, we may not be able to communicate with you and/or take certain actions that you request, for example because this personal information is required to respond to your enquiries.